kevin-dong-nai-jia/OpenGC3/README.md

 ## Synopsis

-A collection of high-performance containers implemented by ANSI C macros.
+A collection of high-performance containers implemented by C macros.

 ## Example